 Early management was vested in the Common Council through its committee, and on March 2, 1884, general management was transferred to the Board of Water Commissioners.
 This Board of Water Commissioners arrangement continues today.
-The Madison Waterworks achieved department status in the early 1960s and became the Madison Water Utility under a General Manager leadership.
-In common with other Wisconsin water utilities, the Public Service Commission of Wisconsin (PSCW) regulates the utility in matters of rates, rules and levels of service.
+The Madison Waterworks achieved department status in the early 1960s and became the Madison Water Utility (MWU) under a General Manager leadership.
+In common with other Wisconsin water utilities, the Public Service Commission of Wisconsin regulates the utility in matters of rates, rules and levels of service.

 MWU has always been a groundwater system in spite of being surrounded by lakes.
 A deep, high-quality aquifer beneath the city is the source of our water supply.
-MWU currently has 22 deep wells with a capacity of over 70 million gallons per day, and now provides water service to over 65,000 accounts in the City of Madison, Town of Madison, Shorewood Hills, Maple Bluff, Blooming Grove, and Town of Burke.
+MWU currently has 22 active deep wells with a pumping capacity of over 65 million gallons per day, and now provides water service to over 65,000 accounts in the City of Madison and Fitchburg, Villages of Shorewood Hills, Maple Bluff, Towns of Madison, , Blooming Grove, and Burke.
 As the city grows and expands, MWU must continue to plan for and add wells, storage, pumping equipment, and new and replacement pipe to meet demand and ensure a sufficient supply is available to fight fires.